amos-kibet/toolbox/graphql/Introduction.md

 **GraphQL Inputs**

 With GraphQL, you have a predefined schema with declared types and rules about the input that you can receive from users to retrieve data.
-Tbis helps in input data validation so that, as the API developer, you don't have to do that manually.
+This helps in input data validation so that, as the API developer, you don't have to do that manually.
 When someone sends you data, it is checked against these rules before your code is executed.

+Typically, an object type will reside in its own table in the database.

 If the client sends something extra, or fails to send some required data, or if they send invalid data, they'll be given detailed error message in the API response, to that effect.